TSA Background Check

 Travel used to be as simple as booking a flight, jumping aboard, and waiting for take-off.
 But then 9/11, with all its terrifying ramifications, happened, and the traveling public had to adjust to a range of security checks while governments attempted to control terrorism.

-Possibly the only positive result of all of that was the increase in the number of jobs available in security and especially in the Transport Security Administration (TSA)
+Possibly the only positive result of all of that was the increase in the number of jobs available in security and especially in the Transportation Security Administration (TSA).

 The TSA, like many other security organizations, has been increasing the number of employees on its roster in the ongoing efforts to make flying safe again.

-So if your ambition is a job making the skies safer, then you may want to apply to the TSA.
+So if your ambition is a job making the skies safer or even just your local airport, then you may want to apply to the organization and become a transportation security officer (TSO).

-But before you do, you need to know what is involved in getting that job as well as making sure you can pass all the requirements.
-One of these obstacles is a background check — we will cover exactly what it involves.
+But before you do, you need to know what are the expectations of that job title as well as make sure you meet its minimum qualifications and pass the application process.
+One of the things that you need to pass is a background check — we will cover exactly what it involves.

 TSA

-The TSA recruitment process is long and demanding.
-From your initial application, which is done online, it can take up to a year or longer before a job offer is made.
+The TSA hiring process is long and demanding.
+From your initial application, which is done online, it can take up to a year or longer before you receive a final job offer and go to TSA Academy training.

-Between the application and the job offer, you will undergo assessments and background checks.
-These are designed to test your suitability to work in a crucial role, protecting airlines and their passengers from any potential terrorism.
+Between the application and the job offer, you will undergo various assessments such as a medical evaluation, psychological examination, and background investigation.
+These are all part of the hiring process, designed to test your capability to do all job-related functions and accomplish them in a professional manner.

 Your online application is followed by: